 Current Fire Hazard Status

-Due to recent rainfall, there are no fire restrictions in place for the area of Athabasca County outside of the Forest Protection Area.
+A FIRE ADVISORY remains in effect for the area of the County outside of the Forest Protection Area.

 780-675-2273 | 1-844-662-2273 | email@example.com